hydrogen-dev/sample-app/vue/README.md

-# React Web Component Demo
+# Vue Web Component Demo

-Learn how to embed Hydrogen Card Components using React and Node.
+Learn how to embed Hydrogen Card Components using Vue and Node.

 ## Documentation
 Read our guides below to become more familiar with how our components are authenticated and embedded in this app.